owlburtoe/mc-discord-bot/README.md

 This bot supports multiple servers, role-based permissions, and runs cleanly in Docker.

-This project is not affiliated with the Crafty Controller team; it simply uses their public API
+This project is not affiliated with the Crafty Controller team; it simply uses their public API.

 This is a personal project shared publicly.
 I may not respond to issues or feature requests.